-2019 Compensation Mix at Target
+2020 Compensation Mix at Target

 Our compensation mix is structured to ensure that a significant portion of the total compensation opportunity for our named executive officers is directly related to our performance and other factors that influence shareholder value.
-For 2019, the table below shows, for our named executive officers, the mix of fixed compensation, composed of base salary, compared to performance and stock price-variable compensation, comprised of target annual cash incentive and long-term equity incentives (equity is valued based on the value of such awards on the date approved by the compensation committee):
+For 2020, the table below shows, for our named executive officers, the mix of fixed compensation, composed of base salary, compared to performance and stock price-variable compensation, comprised of target annual cash incentive and long-term equity incentives (valued based on the average closing price over 30 days):

 We also believe our executive compensation should be structured to appropriately balance cash compensation with equity-based compensation.
-For 2019, the table below shows, for each of our named executive officers, the mix of cash-based compensation, comprised of base salary and target annual cash incentive, compared to equity-based compensation, comprised of the long-term equity incentives (valued based on the grant date fair value of such awards).
+For 2020, the table below shows, for each of our named executive officers, the mix of cash-based compensation, comprised of base salary and target annual cash incentive, compared to equity-based compensation, comprised of the long-term equity incentives (valued based on the average closing price over 30 days).